messagebirdguides/sms-server-alerts-guide/readme.md

 The sample application is built in Node.js and uses *Winston* as the logging library.
 We have also included an example using [Express](https://www.npmjs.com/package/express) and [express-winston](https://www.npmjs.com/package/express-winston) (don't confuse it with _winston-express_ ...) to demonstrate web application request logging.

 Before we get started, make sure you have downloaded Node and npm.
-If not, you can download both [from npmjs.com](https://www.npmjs.com/get-npm).
+If not, you can download both [from npmjs.com](https://www.npmjs.com/get-npm) for free.

-We've provided the source code in the [MessageBird Guides GitHub repository](https://github.com/messagebirdguides/sms-server-alerts-guide), so you can either clone the sample application with git or download a ZIP file with the code to your computer.
+We've provided the source code in the [MessageBird Developer Guides GitHub repository](https://github.com/messagebirdguides/sms-server-alerts-guide), so you can either clone the sample application with git or download a ZIP file with the code to your computer.

 To install the [MessageBird SDK for NodeJS](https://www.npmjs.com/package/messagebird) and the other dependencies mentioned above, open a console pointed at the directory into which you've saved the sample application and run the following command: